 In February2000 tragedy struck the Crosskeys Inn when it was partially damaged by fire.
 When it reopened a year later in May 2001 after being restored by Eamon Stinson it was purchased by the current owner Vincent Hurl in July 2001, Vincent completed the restoration of the Inn and brought it back to its formal glory.
 The Crosskeys Inn can be seen throughout the world featuring in Tourism Ireland marketing campaigns.

 With a keen interest in tourism development Vincent has been involved in developing the Whiskey tourism offering in the North of Ireland with his research leading to the design and development of the first whiskey tourism trails in Northern Ireland.
-The interest in Whiskey is evident trough out the Crosskeys with the selection of Irish whiskey available and just recently the Crosskeys has partnered with a local distillery and will soon be launching their own brand of Irish Whiskey.
+The interest in Whiskey is evident through out the Crosskeys with the selection of Irish whiskey available and in 2017 the Crosskeys partnered with a local distillery and launched their own brand of Irish Whiskey “ Crosskeys 1654” an 8 year old single malt whiskey.

 The Crosskeys is now passed for development to add dining facilities and accommodation.